shakes76/PatternFlow/recognition/46417585_IUnet/README.md

 The source dataset used was the [2017 ISIC Challenge dataset](https://challenge.isic-archive.com/data/#2017), which consists of a training, validation and test datasets that contain images of skin lesions along with the ground truth segmentation results.

 This data was processed by an improved version of the [UNet](https://en.wikipedia.org/wiki/U-Net) neural network architecture, using the [Dice similarity coefficient](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) to determine the accuracy and validity of the model's results.
+The results showed a testing accuracy of >0.8 using this metric.

 ## Data preprocessing